 The first of the Poppies to Paddington services started from Penzance at 0458, calling at 10 stations before arriving into London Paddington at 0959.

 Other services involved included the 0627 from Barnstaple, 0643 from Hereford, the 0713 from Paignton, 0720 from Swansea, 0721 from Portsmouth, 0722 from Taunton, 0813 from Worcester Shrub Hill, 0858 from Cheltenham Spa, 0900 from Bristol Temple Meads, and 0959 from Oxford.

 The Veterans Charity have not sought to gain any funds from Poppies To Paddington.
 There were 231 wreaths in total at Paddington, which is far beyond what we dreamed of.
 All wreaths were purchased from the Royal British Legion or hand made and we estimate that over £4000 has been donated in return.
 We collaborate closely with the RBL and have to date received more than 100 referrals for urgent cases from them this year alone.

-We are very proud to be the creators of Poppies to Paddington and it is our intention to expand it in 2021 - the Poppy Express will be arriving soon....
+We are very proud to be the creators of Poppies to Paddington and it is our intention to expand it in 2021 - Routes of Remembrance depart soon....